Blog categories

 Mining / ConsensusYes, miners or validators secure the networkNo, depends on host blockchain's security

-Analogy: If a blockchain is a country, a coin is its official currency, while tokens are like vouchers or tickets issued by companies operating within that country.
+Analogy: If a blockchain is a country, then a coin is its official currency, while tokens are like vouchers or tickets issued by companies inside that country.

 5. Types of Tokens 📚